akashknair095/infra-noc-home-lab/lab-tasks/02-nginx-service-incident.md

 ---

 ## Detection

-- `systemctl status nginx` showed: inactive (dead)
+- `systemctl status nginx` showed: **inactive (dead)**

-The following output confirms that the nginx service was inactive during the simulated outage.
+The output below confirms that the nginx service was inactive during the simulated outage.

 ### Service Status – Inactive

 ![Nginx Stopped](../assets/screenshots/day-2/day-2-nginx-stopped.png)

-- `curl localhost` returned no response
-- Port 80 was not listening
+- Port 80 was not listening.

 ---

 ## Impact

 Web service unavailable locally.
-HTTP requests failed.
+HTTP service on port 80 was inaccessible.

 ---

 ## Investigation

-Verified service status using systemctl.
+Verified service status using:

+sudo systemctl status nginx

-Checked listening ports using ss.
+Checked listening ports using:

+sudo ss -tulpn | grep 80

 The output below confirms that Port 80 was not listening during the simulated outage.